beta-europe/www.beta-europe.org/_pages/democracy-alive.md

 ---
 ## BETA Mini-MEU at the Democracy Alive festival: Sign up now!

-BETA will be taking part in the Democracy Alive Festival on the Dutch island of Texel with what we do best: a mini-Model European Union.
-This one-day mini-MEU will be held on Friday the 12th of April from 11.00 to 16.00.
-Applying for this event is required due to limited spots available and can be done with the form below.:
+BETA is bringing the Model EU concept to the Dutch island of Texel, during the Democracy Alive Festival!
+The one-day mini MEU will be held on Friday 12th of April, between 11:00-16:00 in the city hall of Den Burg.
+Due to the limited spots available, application for the event is mandatory and can be completed through the link below:

 <https://forms.gle/9Gi8b19y9ghqbUQ46>